Quit Trying to Manage Change! Why Great Strategies Fail

-Companies often react to the changing environment without testing assumptions and identifying key initiatives, inclusive of all players accountable in navigating through the change.
-They fail to look at the business as a whole and what’s critical to drive improvement in people and results.
+Companies often struggle navigating growth, because they react to the changing environment without testing assumptions and identifying key initiatives that are inclusive of all players.
+They fail to look at the business as a whole and determine what is critical for improvement and driving results.

 The most frustrating challenge: how can the leaders push their people to deliver on the most important goals to ensure successful change?
 Getting it done is the only way to success.

 So, the conversation is not about change, rather, how to execute on the critical initiatives to ensure success and sustainable growth.
 Business today requires a persistent focus on execution and an adaptability to course correct quickly.
 Strategy is only part of the game.